arpankbasak/ERB_DynaMo/README.md

 3. _What if the global parameters does not fit the my object of interest?_

-You can actuall make different list of parameters following the `default` parameter in the global parameter table and run the pipeline for each parameters to find the __optimum__ parameter for the object that you want to detect.
+You can make different list of parameters following the `default` parameter in the global parameter table and run the pipeline for each parameters to find the __optimum__ parameter for the object that you want to detect.
 In that case, you can run the scripts in parallel.

+4. _How do I choose the k-value and optimise it for better selection of the segmented cells?_

+The scripts are optimised for using optimum k-value based on the `k` value provided by the user.
+It however recommened to have a prior assumption that atleast 5 or 10 clusters will be selected from each genotype.
+If your genotype or factor of interest is 3 then the `k` can be 15 or 30.
+It is recommended to use higher `k` and `k-cutoff` criteria ≤0.01%.

 ---